aasavari-kakne/cme291/readme.md

 ## Ideas for future
-1. what does it mean to have a different structure ?
+1. what does it mean to have a different structure -> map structure to function.

 2. if two proteins have similar structure, how different structures should they have?